 Self Service Passport Control

-This privacy statement explains how the Royal Netherlands Marechaussee processes your personal data if you choose to use self service passport control (SSPC).
-The SSPC system allows travellers to cross the border by using facial recognition.
-The General Data Protection Regulation (GDPR) applies to data processing in the SSPC system.
+This privacy statement explains how the Royal Netherlands Marechaussee processes your personal data if you choose to use Self Service Passport Control (SSPC).
+The SSPC system allows travellers to cross the border using facial comparison.
+The General Data Protection Regulation (GDPR) applies to data processing within the SSPC system.

 Controller